rahulrad94/webserver-dropwizard/README.md

 Initial setup(for now):
-Change the ip address on the lines 82, 98 and and 130 in iot.html to the ip address where you're hosting the server
+Change the ip address on the lines 79 in iot.html to the ip address where you're hosting the server

 Steps to run the server: